Th876/UIUXPortfolio/README.md

 </ul>
 <hr></hr>
 <h3>Challenges</h3>
 <p>Since it was my first time using jQuery, I found it quite challenging to use its plugins and/or libraries.
-I particularly struggled with properly implementing the slideshow feature but quickly remembered to heavily rely on my developer tools for customization.
 </p>

 <hr></hr>

 <h3>Successes</h3>
-<p>Although this project came with its fair share of challenges, I enjoyed the research process, particularly researching popular UI trends that would not only create a great user experience but also reflect who I am as a designer/developer.
-Also, I enjoyed discovering <a href="https://webflow.com/blog/glassmorphism#:~:text=Web%20designers%20have%20come%20up,and%20dimensionality%20to%20the%20design.">glassmorphism</a> the most, and learning how to apply it to create an overall sleek design.</p>
+<p>Although this project came with its fair share of challenges, I enjoyed the research process, particularly researching popular UI trends that would not only create a great user experience but also reflect who I am as a designer/developer.</p>

 <hr></hr>
 <h3>Future Enhancements</h3>